erfg12/memory.dll/index.md

 <b>IMPORTANT:</b> Your program must run with admin privileges! <a href="https://github.com/erfg12/memory.dll/wiki/Administrative-Privileges">Click here to learn how.</a>

-Now you can use Mem.FUNCTIONS(); in our project!
+Now you can use MemLib.FUNCTIONS(); in our project!
 See sample projects below.

 <a href="https://github.com/erfg12/memory.dll/wiki">All functions are listed in the wiki docs.
 Click here to visit the page.</a>
 <hr>